JStaRFilms/adaptive-study-game/README.md

 ## ✨ Key Features

-- **Dynamic & Interactive Landing Page**: A visually engaging entry point with animations and an interactive text area to seamlessly start your first study session.
 - **AI-Powered Quiz Generation**: Automatically creates high-quality quizzes from your study materials, leveraging the power of the Gemini API.
 - **Multimodal Input**: Generate quizzes from a mix of sources:
   - Pasted text notes